Psycojoker/dierentheater/README.md

 # Dieren Theater

-lachambre.be to json saucage machine.
+lachambre.be to json sausage machine.

 # Installation